Getting the Ball Rolling: Learning a Dexterous Policy for a Biomimetic Tendon-Driven Hand with Rolling Contact Joints: Experiments

 \subsection{Running the policy on the real robot}

 The performance difference across different random seeds was even larger when it was applied to the real robot than it was within the simulation.
 Some policies even stopped moving the finger after a few seconds of running the policy, getting stuck in a hand pose where the policy outputs zero values for actions.
 Therefore, we ran each of the policies trained with separate random seeds, and picked the best performing one from each condition to evaluate the best-case performance for each.
 Interestingly, we have found that multiplying the joint position measurements by $0.5$ before sending it to the policy improves the performance of the policy when run on the real robot, and achieves a motion much closer to that in simulation.
-We hypothesize that as the finger presses down on the ball, the tendon stretches.
+We hypothesize that as the finger presses down on the ball, the tendon stretches and the structure deforms, pulling the tendon further than it was at the moment of contact.
 This affects the joint angle estimate from the EKF, which erroneously estimates that the finger is bent more than it actually is.
 We believe that scaling down the observations works as a simple corrective measure for this effect.

 To measure the rotation of the ball, we have embedded an IMU and Bluetooth device (Arduino Nano 33 BLE) within a spherical \textit{gachapon} capsule toy ball, and received the orientation (obtained by fusing accelerometer and gyroscopic measurements with the Madgwick filter) and rotational velocity of the object via Bluetooth.
 These measurements were not used in the policy, and were used just for evaluating the performance.
 The rotational velocity was converted to the robot's frame, and smoothed with an exponential smoothing filter to remove noise from measurements.